 By Elizabeth Dilts and Anna Irrera

-NEW YORK (Reuters) - Apple Inc said on Monday it will launch a credit card with Goldman Sachs Group Inc this summer that will be synched with iPhone users' Apple Wallet and can be used to buy Apple products at a discount.
+NEW YORK (Reuters) - Apple Inc on Monday launched a credit card with Goldman Sachs Group Inc that will be synched with iPhone users' Apple Wallet and can be used to buy Apple products at a discount.

-Speaking at an event at the iPhone maker's headquarters in Cupertino, California, Vice President for Apple Pay Jennifer Bailey said the new Apple Card service will work through the company's wallet app Apple Pay.
+Speaking at an event at the iPhone maker's headquarters in Cupertino, California, Vice President for Apple Pay Jennifer Bailey said the credit card will work through Apple's wallet app, and that card holders can earn 2 percent cash back on all purchases and 3 percent on Apple products.

-The credit service will come with new features in the Apple Wallet aimed at helping consumers track their spending with a breakdown of monthly purchasing trends.
+The card will also work with new Apple Wallet features to help consumers track their spending and monthly purchasing trends.

 Goldman has been seeking to expand its consumer-focused products, and offers personal loans and savings accounts through its online bank Marcus.
 Marcus has grown quickly since its 2016 launch, and now has $36 billion in deposits in the United States and U.K. and $5 billion in consumer loans.

-(Reporting By Elizabeth Dilts and Anna Irrera; Editing by Meredith Mazzilli and Dan Grebler)
+(Reporting By Elizabeth Dilts and Anna Irrera; Editing by Meredith Mazzilli)

 This story has not been edited by Firstpost staff and is generated by auto-feed.